nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

     type: Hash256
 ```

 Cheque notification\.
-This notification is produced when NeoFS contract successfully transferred assets back to the user after withdraw\.
+This notification is produced when NeoFS contract has successfully transferred assets back to the user after withdraw\.

 ```
 Cheque: